 I wanted to post an update to my recent thoughts on Tattoos and the interview process.
-After further reflection and a bit of insight provided to me by a close friend with a tattooed son and a daughter, I realized that there are some decisions that I am not going to change.
+After further reflection and a bit of insight provided to me by a close friend of a tattooed son and a daughter, I realized that there are some decisions that I am not going to change.
 Ever.
 This is not a reflection on the son and daughter or on the parents, but more my communication style and the decision-making process.
 My parents gave me a lot of advice and asked me to avoid a lot of things growing up.
 My parents also forbid me to do a lot of things, but I plowed ahead and did them anyway.
 In some cases the stronger the stance someone took on an issue the more motivated I was to resist or prove them wrong.
 Bell bottom jeans, a lowered Honda with an oversized spoiler and neon lights, and of course my K-Pop haircut phase.
-The more they said “no”, the more I said, “watch this”.
+The more they said “no, no, and no”, the more I said, “watch this”.

 I knew I took a strong position on the Tattoo and the Interview Process post.
 It is because I have seen employees in the workplace of ALL ages and generations (including 20 something’s) have negative reactions to body art when it comes to interviews and first impressions.
 But not just interviews and first impressions.
 I have seen people do amazing work, and then a tattoo was revealed and impressions changed completely.
 Fair?
 Right?
 Probably not, but it happens.
 I was trying my absolute hardest to communicate this and in my effort, some would say I drew a line in the sand.
 A line drawn in the sand is usually challenge and meant to be crossed.
 I should have known better.
 I may have come across so hard-nosed that I lost some credibility.
 Lesson learned, crow eaten.